What is GSCOP?

 The Groceries Supply Code of Practice (GSCOP) is legislation which came into force in February 2010 and was intended to protect food and drink suppliers to major supermarkets from being treated unfairly.

-GSCOP regulates the behaviour of the top ten grocery retailers, Aldi, Lidl, Morrisons, Tesco, Sainsbury’s, Asda, Marks & Spencer, the Co-Op, Waitrose, Iceland and their subsidiaries (a collective known as the ‘Designated Retailers’).
+GSCOP regulates the behaviour of the top ten grocery retailers, Aldi, Lidl, Morrisons, Tesco, Sainsbury’s, Asda, Marks & Spencer, the Co-Op, Waitrose, Iceland, their subsidiaries and, since November 2019, Ocado (a collective known as the ‘Designated Retailers’).

 How does GSCOP impact suppliers and retailers?